MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-find-cloud-id.md

 ---
 # Find your Cloud ID

-This topic covers how to get you Cloud ID.
+This topic covers how to get you Cloud ID by using the Administrator portal or the privileged endpoint (PEP).

 ## Use the administrator portal

-Properties > Properties > Region > Registration status > Stamp Cloud ID

 1. Open the Administrator portal.
 1. Click **Region management**.